-There has been a lengthy thread of discussion about the differing types of Bilateral Stimulation (BLS) with lots of variation in therapist opinion and usage.
-We know that eye movements following the therapist's fingers is the most often researched, though I believe there's some research comparing all types.
-Therapist experiences would support that all types work for processing but preferences vary.
-For example, several therapists expressed their dislike of the BLS technology (for example, www.neurotekcorp.com) that many others, myself included, use routinely.
+There has been discussion about the differing types of Bilateral Stimulation (BLS) with lots of variation in therapist opinion and usage.
+We know that eye movements following the therapist's fingers is the most often researched and the early EMDR research all used EM’s.
+Therapist clinical experiences would support that all types work for processing but preferences vary.
+For example, several therapists expressed their dislike of the BLS technology (fsuch as, www.neurotekcorp.com) that many others, myself included, have used routinely.

 Many adult clients who prefer to close their eyes while processing may go deeper into their processing using tactile or auditory stimulation.
-Many of us also use 'tapping in' of resources, taken from Laurel Parnell's 2008 book by the same name, Tapping In.
-It's nice to think of 'tapping in' a positive, pleasand or peaceful state.
+Many also use 'tapping in' of resources, taken from Laurel Parnell's 2007 book by the same name, Tapping In.
+It's nice to think of 'tapping in' a positive, pleasant or peaceful state.
 We use a 'magic wand', a collapsible antenna or music wand, puppets, squeeze balls, drums and many other ways of bilateral stimulation or dual attention in our preparation and processing phases of EMDR work.

 Roy Kiessling, Director of EMDR Consulting, prefers not to use use technology.
-He believes it interferes with or becomes a barrier to the therapeutic relationship and the therapist's attunment with the client.
-This is an opinion shared by others who posted on this topic.
-He used it in the past, but changed back to using his fingers for eye movements, hands for tapping, or snapping his fingers for auditory.
+He believes it interferes with or becomes a barrier to the therapeutic relationship and the therapist's attunement with the client.
+This is an opinion shared by others about types of BLS.
+Roy had used technology in the past, but changed back to using his fingers for eye movements, hands for tapping, or snapping his fingers for auditory.
 That one is impossible for those of us who can't snap that efficiently or in a sustained rhythm but it works for some.
-One of my consultees, however, has used the large magnetized clips for posting material on metal areas, for clicking until she could purchase the technology.
+One of my consultees used the large magnetized clips for posting material on metal areas for clicking until she could purchase the technology.
 I've also recommended use of stress balls in alternating hands, drumming, stomping, and other adaptations to meet the needs of clients who cannot connect or get comfortable with other options.

-I know that many of us use one or more of Neurotek's products and find the equipment very useful including the equipment that offers eye movements, tactile and auditory altogether, such as the Lapscan or Eye Scan.
+Many of us use one or more of Neurotek's products and find the equipment very useful including the equipment that offers eye movements, tactile and auditory altogether, such as the Lapscan or Eye Scan.
 International sources offer variations on this equipment, including one that uses Bluetooth and smart phones to activate the equipment.
-There are also now many apps for I-Pad and other electronic devices that offer the variety of BLS, with my vote going for EMDR Elite, an app developed by an EMDR therapist for IPadat $24.99.
+There are also now many apps for iPad and other electronic devices that offer the variety of BLS, with my vote going for EMDR Elite, an app developed by an EMDR therapist for IPad at $24.99.

-My clients seem to prefer the tactile first, then auditory (some using both), then eye movements last.
+Preference seems to be the tactile first, then auditory (some using both), then eye movements last.
 After getting the Mega Pulsars, more clients were willing to do the EM's along with their tactile.
-I have hadone or two clients who want me to use my hands to tap them on the knees or top of hands and I do think it is connected to their tactile deprivation by history or in present.
+I had two clients who requested the use of hand tactile BLS on the knees or top of hands, sometimes on a pillow.

 This is not meant, however, to be an ad fo Neurotek, though they have served me well.
 Instead, I would like to provoke thought as to what you use, how you decide to use it and your experiences with what works with your client population.

 Client feedback as well as observation tell me that clients access internal material more easily with eyes closed, unless the eye movements are their strong initial preference.
-With dissociative clients I will avoid EM's if possible or watch their process with eyes closed to ensure they can sustain dual attention.
-I also will avoid EM's with anyone who has eye problems, a history of seizure disorder, brain tumer, or other eye/head injury that may impact their use or with eye/head injuries that closely associatid with their trauma history.
+With dissociative clients avoid EM's if possible or watch their process with eyes closed to ensure they can sustain dual attention.
+It is also not recommended that EM's be used with anyone who has eye problems, a history of seizure disorder, brain tumer, or other eye/head injury that may impact their use or with eye/head injuries that closely associatid with their trauma history.

 BLS CD’s for RDI & Relaxation

-Some wrote to support the use of auditory stimulation and, in particular, commercial CD's, for resourcing to develop or enhance stabilization, affect regulation, , relaxation, and stress management.
-I currently have a number of clients who are benefitting from Mark Grant's relaxation CD Calm and Confident (on his website www.overcomingpain.com and Amazon.com) as well as David Grand's Biolateral Sound Recordings (www.biolateral.com ).
-(See separate post on Bilateral CD's for more information).
-Some prefer BLS sounds without music, some with music but no words, and some don't like these resources at all.
+Some wrote to support the use of auditory stimulation and, in particular, commercial downloads and CD's, for resourcing to develop or enhance stabilization, affect regulation, , relaxation, and stress management.
+(See separate post on Bilateral Resources) Some prefer BLS sounds without music, some with music but no words, and some don't like these resources at all.

 Client or Therapist Decision?

 A final area of disagreement, if not controversy, is whether clients are given the choice of BLS or clinicians retain this responsibility.
-I have introduced all forms and allowed clients to choose, per the excellent consultation I received, but there were EMDR therapists who felt this is part of clinician expertise to assess and decide for the client, barring any discomfort or inability (i.e., cannot track fingers with eyes without dizziness).
-I don't have capacity to offer eye movements along with tactile and auditory, but I do agree best practice is to demonstrate all three, eliminating the least acceptable by client preference.
+I recommend introducing all forms and allowed clients to eliminate, per the excellent consultation I receive.
+There are EMDR therapists who feel this is part of clinician expertise to assess and decide for the client, barring any discomfort or inability (i.e., cannot track fingers with eyes without dizziness).
+Best practice seems to be to demonstrate all three forms, eliminating the least acceptable by client preference.
 This is based on the more BLS, the better–and I do have clients who use both auditory and tactile.
-I have a colleague who uses the Lap scan Neurotek equipment so is able to offer all three.
-Others have held back from the Lap Scan eye movement or computer-based BLS because they felt the span of the eye movements was not sufficiently broad, limited by the screen width.
-My colleagues who use these have not found this to be a concern.
-A final curiosity I have routinely noticed using BLS with clients who have recovered from addictions: They prefer their BLS as fast and as strong (if tactile) as possible.
-Anyone else run into this or have ideas about the recovering brain needing more and stronger stimulation to reprocess?
+I. A final curiosity I have routinely noticed using BLS with clients who have or are recovering from addictions: They prefer their BLS as fast and as strong as possible, possibly due to the brain’s develped need of stronger stimulation in general.